-MUL 134F - Piano Class, 1 credit hour
+MUL 134 - Piano Class, 1 credit hour

 Piano for non-music majors who have had little or no piano experience.
-Semesters Offered: Offered fall and spring semesters.
+Core skills addressed include effective communication and knowledge of human behaviors, cultures and the natural world.

-MUL 135F - Voice Class, 1 credit hour
+MUL 135 - Voice Class, 1 credit hour

 Introduction to the basic elements of singing, including physiological aspects of the singing process, diction principles based on the International Phonetic Alphabet, and expressive techniques.
-Semesters Offered: Offered fall and spring semesters.
+Core skills addressed include effective communication and knowledge of human behaviors, cultures and the natural world.

-MUL 136F - Guitar Class, 1 credit hour
+MUL 136 - Guitar Class, 1 credit hour

 Instruction in playing primary chords in several keys, strumming patterns to accompany singing, and a repertoire of songs from the folk, popular, and patriotic literature.
 Use of bass guitar and amplification included.
 Prior experience in reading music helpful but not required.
 Use of personally owned instruments advised.
-Semesters Offered: Offered fall and spring semesters.
+Core skills addressed include effective communication and knowledge of human behaviors, cultures and the natural world.

-MUL 137F - Intermediate Guitar Class, 1 credit hour
+MUL 137 - Intermediate Guitar Class, 1 credit hour

-Prerequisite(s): MUL 136F or consent of instructor
+Prerequisite(s): MUL 136 or consent of instructor

-Class instruction to further develop technique and broaden styles introduced in MUL 136F.
+Class instruction to further develop technique and broaden styles introduced in MUL 136.
 Barre chords, note reading, accompaniment of singing, playing by ear, transposition, and finger picking are among topics for study.
-Semesters Offered: Offered spring semester; may not be offered every year.
+Core skills addressed include effective communication and knowledge of human behaviors, cultures and the natural world.

-MUL 138F - Intermediate Voice Class, 1 credit hour
+MUL 138 - Intermediate Voice Class, 1 credit hour

-Prerequisite(s): MUL 135F or consent of instructor
+Prerequisite(s): MUL 135 or consent of instructor

-Class instruction to further develop technique introduced in MUL 135F.
+Class instruction to further develop technique introduced in MUL 135.
 Continued emphasis on development of individual singing skills.
+Core skills addressed include effective communication and knowledge of human behaviors, cultures and the natural world.